-Aa Membership of NATO and the bilateral defence agreement between Iceland and the United States remain fundamental pillars of Iceland's Security and Defence.
+The alliance with the North Atlantic Treaty Organization (NATO) and the Bilateral Defence Agreement of 1951 between Iceland and the United States remain fundamental pillars of Iceland's security and defence.
 Iceland is a country without a military and has emphasised a comprehensive and multilateral approach in security affairs and is a member of key organisations, such as the United Nations, NATO and the OSCE.

 The fight for human rights and women's empowerment, peace and disarmament has high priority in Iceland's foreign policy.
 These are values that the Icelandic Government wants to emphasize in international cooperation, values that the Government has also taken on as an international commitment.

 There is a clear connection between the respect for human rights, including the rights of women, and sustainable peace and security.
-Iceland has in its work in international arena, especially endeavoured to contribute to the enhanced participation of women in all decision making.
-Special attention has been given to UN Security Council Resolution No. 1325 and to ways to enhance the participation of women in peace negotiations, post-conflict reconstruction and other peace processes.
+Iceland has in its work in international arena, especially endeavoured to contribute to the enhanced participation of women in decision making on all levels.
+Special attention has been given to UN Security Council Resolution No 1325 and to ways to enhance the participation of women in peace negotiations, post-conflict reconstruction and other peacebuilding initiatives.

 Iceland has entered into cooperation with neighbouring states which entails dialogue on security and defence issues as well as situational awareness, search and rescue.